 Japanese sumo wrestling is incredibly popular in Tokyo, and a must if you have time when in town.
-This ancient sport, which dates back to around the 2nd century BC, is Japan’s most popular one, and a very interesting activity to enjoy during your trip.
+This ancient sport, which dates back to around the 2nd century BC, is Japan’s most famous one, and a very interesting activity to enjoy during your trip.

 Sumo is essentially a wrestling sport reserved to men which takes place in an open ring covered in a tight mix of clay and sand, and which lasts a mere few seconds – or one minute at most – per contest.